LarsMws/mlops-project/README.md

 ![image](https://github.com/user-attachments/assets/bea7b8d4-257a-45d9-b5e3-b2d205a1120b)

+### Training
+Made our own custom made CNN built with Keras with less regualization.
+The CNN has 1 input layer, 2 hidden convolutional blocks, 1 fully connected hidden layer, and 1 output layer, with regularization using 3 dropout layers of 10% each.

 ## Components and pipelines
 First made indiviudal components and pipelines and then downloaded it and did the whole pipeline process and automation through cli.